-Opening the second half of the program, Maestro Botstein graciously thanked the audience for attending, thanked orchestra members who provided introductions for each musical work, and spoke of the provenance of tonight’s selections.
+Opening the program’s second half, Maestro Botstein graciously thanked the audience for attending, thanked orchestra members who provided introductions for each musical work, and spoke of the provenance of tonight’s selections.
 His encomium included attribution of the composers’ works as efforts to project “beauty and truth” without feeding the aural appetite of Nazi oppressors who preferred cloying melodious tunes — music contradicting their murderous corporeal vocations.
 Baton raised, Botstein began the Variations on a Theme by Haydn (1949) by Hans Erich Apostel, a charming and buoyant composition.
-With this work, the Orchestra achieved rich sonorities and pensive elegiac beauty while masterfully expressing the work’s broad sonorous intones and angular, dramatic, and cinematic textures.
-Great clarinet work by principal clarinets Mackenzie Austin and Colby Bond.
+With this work, the Orchestra achieved rich sonorities and pensive elegiac beauty while masterfully expressing the work’s broad sonorous intones and angular, dramatic, and cinematic textures—great clarinet work by principal clarinets Mackenzie Austin and Colby Bond.

 Hugo Kauder’s Symphony No. 1 (1924) closed the concert.
-It began with lush, tonal, broad romantic strokes.
-In the work, many sonic colors and moods were expressed, including a growling rhythmic motif in the 2nd movement and resonant, broad but restrained melodies.
-Fine work was noted by principal bassoons Han-Yi Huang and Philip McNaughton, and on harps Cheng Wei Lim and Violetta Maria Norrie.
+It began with lush, tonal, broad, romantic strokes.
+The work expressed many sonic colors and moods, including a growling rhythmic motif in the 2nd movement and resonant, broad but restrained melodies.
+Fine work was noted by principal bassoons Han-Yi Huang and Philip McNaughton and on harps Cheng Wei Lim and Violetta Maria Norrie.

 The Orchestra Now